New York Mining Disaster 1941

-"New York Mining Disaster 1941" is the debut American single by the British-Australian pop group the Bee Gees, released on 14 April 1967.
+"New York Mining Disaster 1941" is the debut American single by the Bee Gees, released on 14 April 1967.
 It was written by Barry and Robin Gibb.
-Aside from a moderately successful reissue of their Australian single "Spicks and Specks," it was the first single release of the group's international career and their first song to hit the charts in both the UK and the US.
+Aside from a moderately successful reissue of their Australian single "Spicks and Specks", it was the first single release of the group's international career and their first song to hit the charts in both the UK and the US.
 It was produced by Ossie Byrne with their manager Robert Stigwood as executive producer.
 The song was the first track of side two on the group's international debut album, Bee Gees' 1st.
 This was the first single with Australian drummer Colin Petersen as an official member of the band.

 Background and writing

-On 3 January 1967, the Gibb brothers, with their parents and Byrne, travelled from Australia to England on the ship Fairsky, reaching Southampton on 6 February.
+On 3 January 1967, the Gibb brothers, along with their parents and Byrne, travelled from Australia to England on the ship Fairsky, reaching Southampton on 6 February.
 The brothers performed on board in exchange for passage.
-Later, the Gibb brothers auditioned for Stigwood; they passed, and they signed to Robert Stigwood Organisation on 24 February.
-"New York Mining Disaster 1941" was their first song that was written in 1967.
+Later, the Gibb brothers auditioned for Stigwood; passed the audition, and signed to Robert Stigwood Organisation on 24 February.
+"New York Mining Disaster 1941" was their first song to be written in 1967.

-The first recording session of the Bee Gees after returning to England was a second version of "Town of Tuxley Toymaker, Part 1," a song recorded by Billy J. Kramer and the Dakotas, but which was first recorded by Jon Blanchfield in Australia.
-Kramer's version was recorded on 4 March 1967 in IBC Studios, London, with the Gibb brothers on background vocals.
+The Bee Gees' first recording session after returning to England was "Town of Tuxley Toymaker, Part 1," a song recorded by Billy J. Kramer and the Dakotas, but first recorded by Jon Blanchfield in Australia.
+Kramer had recorded his version on 4 March 1967 in IBC Studios, London, with the Gibb brothers on background vocals.

-Barry and Robin Gibb wrote the song while sitting on a darkened staircase at Polydor Records following a power cut.
+Barry and Robin Gibb wrote "New York Mining Disaster" while sitting in a darkened stairway at Polydor Records following a power outage.
 The song recounts the story of a miner trapped in a cave-in.
 He is sharing a photo of his wife with a colleague ("Mr. Jones") while they hopelessly wait to be rescued.
-According to the liner notes for their box-set Tales from the Brothers Gibb (1990), this song was inspired by the 1966 Aberfan disaster in Wales.
-According to Robin, there actually had also been a mining disaster in New York in 1939, but not in 1941, and he thought "New York" sounded more "glamorous".
+According to the liner notes for the box set Tales from the Brothers Gibb (1990), the song was inspired by the October 1966 Aberfan disaster in Wales.
+According to Robin, there actually had been a mining disaster in New York in 1939, but not in 1941, and he thought "New York" sounded more "glamorous".

-In the second and third verses, the lyrical lines get slower and slower, as if to indicate that life is about to end for the miners.
+In the second and third verses, the narrative becomes slower and slower, as if to indicate that life is about to end for the miners.
 On the second chorus, the drums get louder.
-On the second verse, when Robin sings the line "I keep straining my ears to hear a sound," a violin was featured in response on Robin's line.
+On the second verse, when Robin sings the line "I keep straining my ears to hear a sound," a violin is heard in response.